Tarsolan/Tarsolan/README.md

 ### Hi there, I'm Alex! 👋
-Check out my portfolio at aridgeleyportfolio.ca!
+Check out my portfolio at www.aridgeleyportfolio.ca!

 Currently a Software Development student at Keyin College Learning several different languages - Python, Java, Javascript, and more!